At 22, on my first day at my first real job, I became convinced that I had doomed myself to a mediocre career.

 Strategy #1: follow your curiosity, if you can

 The main idea of Why Greatness Cannot be Planned is that it’s not effective to set goals when you’re venturing forth into unknown intellectual terrain.
 Instead, you should engage in novelty search.
-In practice, this means trusting that pursuing your curiosity for 12-18 months will lead you somewhere innovative.
-It’s well worth the read; here’s a summary from ChatGPT:

-Unfortunately, at 22 I didn’t really feel any particular curiosity.
-My curiosity was awakened in proportion to my sense of agency and in response to my increasing exposure to meaningful experiences over the course of my 20s.
-Around the age of 30, after several years living in a group house, I had became powerfully curious about community living environments that were compatible with families, to the point where I spent a majority of my free time building projects for coliving houses, studying and thinking about them, and engaging with local communities.
-Eventually, it started to interfere with my ability to allocate creative energy to my day job.
-In June 2021, encouraged by this idea, I quit my fulfilling career as a machine learning engineer to pursue community full-time… whatever that meant, and wherever it led.
+However, around the age of 30, after several years living in a group house, I had became powerfully curious about engineered serendipity, to the point where I spent a majority of my free time building projects for coliving houses, studying and thinking about them, and engaging with local communities.
+Eventually, after 5 years of side projects, it started to interfere with my desire to allocate creative energy to my day job.
+In June 2021, encouraged by Why Greatness Cannot Be Planned, I quit my otherwise fulfilling career as a machine learning engineer to pursue community full-time… whatever that meant, and wherever it led.

 I often felt that I was wasting my time.
 It was only when I zoomed out and asked myself whether I felt like my ideas were improving from month to month that I could tell that I was making progress.

 If you want the more detailed story, you can check out my semi-regular project updates.
-Notice the gaps around November 2021 and August 2022 — those were long periods of doubts so severe that I nearly gave up.
+Notice the gaps around November 2021 and August 2022 — those were long periods of doubts where I nearly gave up.
 The life of complete structurelessness is an emotional rollercoaster.
 It’s not for everyone and requires a strong support network, ideally including people that have done similar things before.
 I met with a group of friends every two weeks for months, and it got me through my first and most major doubt phase.

 There are a couple of common beliefs that I updated in the course of this process, that I sometimes see holding people back from fully grokking the mindset.

 One is the idea that I needed a credible path to impact before I could get started.
 In reality, ideas unfold over months and years, and it’s totally OK for them to seem dumb or pointless in the beginning.
 Don’t worry about it and have faith that your curiosity will eventually lead you to interesting places.
 The patron saint of this mindset is Richard Feynman, whose Nobel originally came out of a fascination with spinning plates.
-In practice I found that the scope of my ambition naturally and gradually expanded as I accumulated little wins.
+In practice I found that the scope of my ambition organically expanded as I accumulated little wins.

 My takeaway from this possibly idiosyncratic experience is that following the gradient of aliveness unlocks vast stores of energy and creativity that you simply can’t sustainably access from a place of self-coercion.